Policies and Related Information - Student Organization Policies

 - Held at least once within the academic year to convey vital organization information.

-- Annually update the Department of Campus Involvement-Student Organizations Office, via Collegiatelink, of any changes to officers, advisers, or members.
+- Annually update the Department of Campus Involvement Student Organizations Office, via Collegiatelink, of any changes to officers, advisers, members or calendar.

 5. Grade Point Average

-- Must have a minimum of three executive officers (president, vice president, and treasurer) who are St. Cloud State students in good standing with the University, including maintaining above a 2.0 Grade Point Average.
+- Must have a minimum of three executive officers (president, vice president, and treasurer) who are current St. Cloud State University students in good academic and student conduct standing with the University, including maintaining above a 2.0 Grade Point Average.

-- Maintain a current copy of a student organization constitution an by-laws.
-This must be submitted to the Department of Campus Involvement-Student Organizations Office, either by paper copy or by Collegiatelink.
-Comply with the St. Cloud State University Affirmative Action Policies, including Title IX.
+- Maintain a current copy of a student organization constitution and by-laws.
+This must be submitted to the Department of Campus Involvement Student Organizations Office by Collegiatelink.
+Also, student organizations must comply with the St. Cloud State University Affirmative Action Policies, including Title IX.
 The following statement must be included in the membership section of the organization constitution:

 Statement of Nondiscrimination

-St. Cloud State University will provide equal education and employment opportunities to all persons following the Civil Rights Act of 1964 (CRA), as amended, which prohibits certain forms of discrimination in providing educational programs under Title IX and employment under Title VII.
-Specifically the CRA prohibits discrimination based on race, color, national origin, sex, or religion.
+St. Cloud State University will provide equal education and employment opportunities to all persons as required by MnSCU policy 1b.1.
+It prohibits discrimination based on race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity or gender expression.
 Federal law also prohibits discrimination based on age, disability, pregnancy and certain Veteran status.
-The State of Minnesota further prohibits discrimination based on marital status, sexual orientation, receipt of public assistance or membership on a human rights commission.
+The State of Minnesota further prohibits discrimination based on membership on a human rights commission.

-In compliance with the law and as an integral part of the mission of this university, St. Cloud State University is committed to providing equal education and employment opportunities to all students and employees regardless of race, color, creed, sex, age, religion, marital status, sexual orientation, national origin, disability, and other mentioned immutable characteristics.
+In compliance with the law and as an integral part of the mission of this university, St. Cloud State University is committed to providing equal education and employment opportunities to all students and employees.
 To carry out this commitment, St. Cloud State University not only prohibits discrimination in policy and process, but takes affirmative steps to prevent sexual and discriminatory harassment in the workplace and classroom.
 St. Cloud State University students or employees with concerns or uncertainty about possible harassment or discrimination are encouraged to contact Ellyn L. Bartges, who is the University Designated Officer, Title IX Coordinator/Officer and the Equity & Affirmative Action Officer (phone 308-5123 or via email at email@example.com).
 At www.stcloudstate.edu/affirmativeaction/policies, you will find St. Cloud State University policies and procedures pertaining to discrimination, harassment and sexual assault, as well as information on resources available to you.